remi/surely/README.md

 # Surely

-Surely watches your screenshots directory and upload new files to your [imgur](http://imgur.com/) account.
+Surely is a daemon that watches your screenshots directory and upload new files to your [imgur](http://imgur.com/) account.

 ## Usage